PASSIONFRUIT644/arduino-lcd-display-system/README.md

-# arduino-lcd-display-system
+# Arduino LCD Display System

-Arduino project using an LCD display and sensors simulated in Tinkercad to visualize system data.
+This project demonstrates how to interface an Arduino Uno with a 16x2 LCD display using Tinkercad simulation.

+## Components
+- Arduino Uno
+- 16x2 LCD display
+- Potentiometer
+- Breadboard
+- Jumper wires

+## Description
+The system displays information on the LCD screen controlled by the Arduino.
+The circuit was designed and simulated in Tinkercad.

+## Skills
+- Arduino programming
+- Embedded systems
+- Circuit design
+- Electronics